The church at Rattery is a community united in its faith in God, Father, Son and Holy Spirit,

 The church preserves its early plan and may well have been built in the later Norman period.

 One of the most distinctive features of the interior of the church is the colourful sgraffito which dates from the 1870's.
 The word sgraffito comes from the Italian word for 'scratched'.
 Sgraffito has its origins in the pottery work of the ancient Greeks.

 The font is of great antiquity and much interest.
 Its design is certainly Norman.
 The bowl and stem are of red sandstone and the base a grey stone.
 The cup-shaped bowl is surrounded by shallow flutings.

 There are five church bells.
 Three were cast in 1763.
 One inscribed 'God preserve the Church'; another 'God save the King'; the third has three gold coin impressions, a George II guinea and both sides of a John V Portuguese coin dated 1743.
 This is very unusual and rare.
 The one cast in 1901 has the inscription, 'Hear me when I call', and the last, cast in 1911, is inscribed 'George V Rex, 1911.

 Church of the Blessed Virgin Mary, Rattery

 Families with young children are very welcome at Sparx, a monthly event in South Brent, and there are other groups for youth and children at South Brent - see the South Brent youth and children's page - click here

-We now have a pastoral visiting scheme - if you or someone you know would appreciate a visit, please click here for details, though currently this will probably have to be by telephone rather than a visit.
+We have a pastoral visiting scheme - if you or someone you know would appreciate contact, please click here for details, though currently this will probably have to be by telephone rather than a visit.